 As well as giving high quality training to our members at a very affordable cost; we go on to encourage those members to use the skills they develop or already possess to help and serve our local community in many ways, most related to the sea.

-If you would like to know more about the national operation click here.
+To learn more about the national operation, please click here.